organicmaps/organicmaps/docs/INSTALL.md

 ### Preparing

-You need a Linux or a Mac machine to build OMaps for Android.
+Linux, Mac, or Windows should work to build Organic Maps for Android.

- - We haven't compiled OMaps on Windows in a long time, though it is possible.
-   It is likely some make files should be updated.
-   If you succeed, please submit a tutorial.

 Ensure that you have at least 20GB of free space.